 The other early calculator I remember was a Casio calculator and it was on a watch.
 A kid I knew for a short time had one, and even let me wear it for a while.
-(I wish I could remember his name, because this was the codex Issue #001 a tremendous kindness on his part.)
+(I wish I could remember his name, because this was a tremendous kindness on his part.)
 I swore that when I grew up, I would own one of these watches.